Jinghan11/Arclab-Cheetah-Software/documentation/running_mini_cheetah.md

 - `cmake -DMINI_CHEETAH_BUILD=TRUE ..`
 - `make -j8`

 Using Jpos controller, you should add a new config file that allow `Jpostroller` read the control parameter like kd, kp, etc. The file path are also need to edit in `HardBridge.cpp`.
+Attention: Using the tab key instead of the spacebar to add spaces will prevent the program from reading the parameters.

 The speed of SPI may also need to edit depending on you own robot.